akshay3001/akshay-portfolio/src/pages/blog/enable-angular-source-maps.md

 ## Step 1: Open the `angular.json` file

-The first step is to open the <code>angular.json</code> file in the root directory of your Angular project.
+The first step is to open the angular.json file in the root directory of your Angular project.
 This file contains the configuration for your Angular project, including the build options.

 ## Step 2: Locate your project in the `projects` section

 In the <code>angular.json</code> file, locate the <code>projects</code> section and find your project.
-Your project should be named <code>your-project-name</code>.
+The name of your project will be the same as the name of the directory that contains your project's source code.

 ## Step 3: Locate the `build` section under the `architect` section

-Under the <code>your-project-name</code> section, locate the <code>architect</code> section and then find the <code>build</code> section.
-This section contains the configuration for building your Angular project.
+Under the <code>architect</code> section, locate the <code>build</code> section.
+This section contains the build options for your project.

 ## Step 4: Add following to the `options` property for each build configuration